grahamcarman/docs/learn/use-case-setup-teardown-data-quality.md

 #### Create table DAG

-The [`create_rose_table`](https://github.com/astronomer/use-case-setup-teardown-data-quality/blob/main/dags/create_rose_table.py) is organized using nested [task groups](task-groups.md).
-A big advantage of this pattern is both easier navigation of the DAG graph and the ability to [template the task group pattern](task-groups.md#custom-task-group-classes) and turn it into a reusable module inside your DAGs.
+The [`create_rose_table`](https://github.com/astronomer/use-case-setup-teardown-data-quality/blob/main/dags/create_rose_table.py) DAG is organized using nested [task groups](task-groups.md).
+Two advantages of this pattern are easier navigation of the DAG graph and the ability to [template the task group pattern](task-groups.md#custom-task-group-classes) and turn it into a reusable module inside your DAGs.

 The create table pattern shown in this example starts with creating and populating a temporary table.
 This is especially prudent in production, when the target table is currently under use, for example serving a dashboard or machine learning model.
-Both, table creation (`create_tmp`) and loading data into the table (`load_data_into_tmp`) are defined as setup tasks, the task which drops the temporary table `drop_tmp` is the corresponding teardown task.
+Both table creation (`create_tmp`) and loading data into the table (`load_data_into_tmp`) are defined as setup tasks.
+The task which drops the temporary table `drop_tmp` is the corresponding teardown task.
-The full setup/ teardown workflow includes the tasks `create_tmp`, `load_data_into_tmp`, the task group `test_tmp`, `swap` and `drop_tmp`.
+The full setup/ teardown workflow includes all tasks shown in the DAG graph below.

 ![Graph view of the create_table task group showing the 5 tasks that make up the setup/ teardown workflow.](/img/examples/use-case-setup-teardown-data-quality_setup_teardown_workflow.png)

 The code snippet below shows how the setup/ teardown workflow is created by calling the `.as_teardown` method on a regular Airflow task object and supplying all associated setup tasks to the `setups` parameter.
-The tasks in the scope of the setup/ teardown workflow, which are both tasks in the `test_tmp` task group, as well as the `swap` task, are automatically added determined because they lie in between the setup and teardown tasks in the dependency structure.
+The `test_tmp` task group and the `swap` task tasks automatically determined to be in scope of the setup/teardown workflow because they lie in between the setup and teardown tasks in the dependency structure.

 ```python
 create_tmp = PostgresOperator(